 - As required by state law

-- By university Security to other law enforcement agencies in the investigation of a specific criminal case.
+- By Campus Security to other law enforcement agencies in the investigation of a specific criminal case

-- A student's parent(s) or legal guardian(s) regarding the student's use or possession of alcohol or a controlled substance if there has been a determination by the university that the student's use or possession of alcohol or a controlled substance constitutes a violation of a university rule or regulation; and the student is under the age of 21 at the time of disclosure to the parent(s) or legal guardian(s).
-In connection with an emergency, to appropriate persons if the knowledge of such information is necessary to protect the health or safety of the student or other persons.
+- A student’s parent(s) or legal guardian(s) regarding the student’s use or possession of alcohol or a controlled substance if there has been a determination by the university that the student’s use or possession of alcohol or a controlled substance constitutes a violation of a university rule or regulation; and the student is under the age of 21 at the time of disclosure to the parent(s) or legal guardian(s)

-Nothing in this University FERPA policy requires the continued maintenance of any student record.
+Continued Record Maintenance: Nothing in this university FERPA policy requires the continued maintenance of any student record.
 However, if under the terms of this policy a student has requested access to the record, no destruction of the record shall be made before access has been granted to the student.

-FERPA rights cease upon death.
-However, it is the policy of RFUMS that no records of deceased students be released after the date of death, unless specifically authorized by the executor of the deceased's estate, by the next of kin, or as stipulated in Record Access and Exceptions section of this policy.
+Records of Deceased Students: FERPA rights cease upon death.
+However, it is the policy of RFU that no records of deceased students be released after the date of death, unless specifically authorized by the executor of the deceased’s estate, by the next of kin or as stipulated in the Record Access and Exceptions section of this policy.

-Students have the right to ask to have records corrected that they believe are inaccurate, misleading, or in violation of their privacy rights.
+Record Correction Requests: Students have the right to ask to have records corrected that they believe are inaccurate, misleading or in violation of their privacy rights.
 The procedures are as follows:

 - The student must ask the custodian of the record to amend the record.
 The student should identify the part of the record that the student wants changed and the reasons.